pauliacomi/pyGAPS/docs/manual/isotherm.rst

       PointIsotherm, as parameters can be manually specified.
     - A json string or file.
-This can be done either using the :meth:`~pygaps.parsing.jsoninterface.isotherm_from_json` function, or with the :meth:`~pygaps.classes.pointisotherm.PointIsotherm.from_json` class method, which is just a wrapper around the other for convenience.
+This can be done either using the :meth:`~pygaps.parsing.jsoninterface.isotherm_from_json` function, or with the :meth:`~pygaps.core.pointisotherm.PointIsotherm.from_json` class method, which is just a wrapper around the other for convenience.
     - Parsing an excel file of a standard format.
 See :ref:`parsing from excel <parsing-manual-excel>`.
     - Parsing a csv file of a standard format. :ref:`See parsing from csv <parsing-manual-csv>`.